-The Group's intangible assets comprise, patents, know-how, goodwill, other development costs, the digital platform and website development.
+The Group's intangible assets comprise patents, the digital platform and website development.
 The assessment of the future economic benefits generated by these separately identifiable intangible assets, and the determination of their amortisation profile, involves a significant degree of judgement based on management's estimation of future potential revenue and profit and the useful life of the assets.
 Reviews are performed regularly to ensure the recoverability of these intangible assets.
 Should the intangible asset be deemed irrecoverable it will be impaired in the year.